-There were 76 unintentional vehicle fatalities in 2019.
+There were 72 unintentional vehicle fatalities in 2020.

-- Forty-nine percent of the children who died from vehicle crashes were teenagers. - Forty-three percent of teens who died from vehicle crashes were drivers, 49 percent were passengers and eight percent were pedestrians. - Sixty-two percent of teens who died from vehicle crashes were male, 38 percent female.
-Eighty-nine percent were white, and 11 percent were Black. - Fifty percent of teen drivers and passengers were known to be unrestrained at the time of the crash.
-NOTE: Seven of the teen vehicular accidents were not reviewed by the county panels and in eight cases this question was either not answered or marked as unknown.
+- Sixty-three percent of the children who died from vehicle crashes were teenagers. - Thirty-eight percent of teens who died from vehicle crashes were drivers, 54 percent were passengers, four percent were bicyclists, and four percent were pedestrians. - Sixty-four percent of teens who died from vehicle crashes were male, 36 percent female.
+Seventy-nine percent were white, and 19 percent were Black. - Fifty-one percent of teen drivers and passengers were known to be unrestrained at the time of the crash.
+NOTE: Two of the teen vehicular accidents were not reviewed by the county panels and in nine cases this question was either not answered or marked as unknown.